Certificates management and Cassandra Pt II - cert-manager and Kubernetes

 There are two caveats to be aware of here:

-2. There are currently some open questions about how to rotate certificates without downtime when using internode encryption.
+portions of these resources are identical for each pod in the StatefulSet.
+This precludes the possibility of adding per-node certs via environment or volume mounts. - There are currently some open questions about how to rotate certificates without downtime when using internode encryption.

-• Our current recommendation is to use a CA PC per Cassandra datacenter (DC) and add some basic scripts to merge both CA PCs into a single truststore to be propagated across all nodes.
+- Our current recommendation is to use a CA PC per Cassandra datacenter (DC) and add some basic scripts to merge both CA PCs into a single truststore to be propagated across all nodes.
 By renewing the CA PC independently you can ensure one DC is always online, but you still do suffer a network partition.
 Hinted handoff should theoretically rescue the situation but it is a less than robust solution, particularly on larger clusters.
-This solution is not recommended when using lightweight transactions or non LOCAL consistency levels.
+This solution is not recommended when using lightweight transactions or non

-• One mitigation to consider is using non-expiring CA PCs, in which case no CA PC rotation is ever performed without a manual trigger.
+consistency levels. - One mitigation to consider is using non-expiring CA PCs, in which case no CA PC rotation is ever performed without a manual trigger.
 KS PCs and KS PSKs may still be rotated.
 When CA PC rotation is essential this approach allows for careful planning ahead of time, but it is not always possible when using a 3rd party CA.

-• Istio or other service mesh approaches can fully automate mTLS in clusters, but Istio is a fairly large committment and can create its own complexities.
+- Istio or other service mesh approaches can fully automate mTLS in clusters, but Istio is a fairly large committment and can create its own complexities.

-• Manual management of certificates may be possible using a secure vault (e.g. HashiCorp vault), sealed secrets, or similar approaches.
+- Manual management of certificates may be possible using a secure vault (e.g. HashiCorp vault), sealed secrets, or similar approaches.
 In this case, cert manager may not be involved.

 These caveats are not trivial.
 To address (2) more elegantly you could also implement Anthony’s solution from part one of this blog series; but you’ll need to script this up yourself to suit your k8s environment.